Skip to content

 Maya Vaughan

-Founder & Director, Trauma Training Institute UK
+Director, Trauma Training Institute UK

 Maya is a NARM® therapist and relationship coach whose work centres on complex trauma and attachment issues.
 As a NARM® Master Practitioner with extensive training in Emotionally Focused Therapy (EFT), she integrates these approaches in her work with individuals and couples to support emotional safety, self-awareness, and authentic connection.